Disagree with an IRS Tax Audit – Ask for Tax Audit Reconsideration – Affordable Former IRS Who Agents Know System.

 Non-Acceptance of Request

-A request for reconsideration will not be considered if:
+An IRS audit reconsideration request will not be considered if:

-• The assessment was made as the result of final TEFRA administrative proceedings.
+• The assessment was made as the result of the final Tax Equity and Fiscal Responsibility Act (TEFRA) administrative proceedings.

-• The assessment was made as a result of the taxpayer entering into an agreement on Form 870-AD, “Offer of Waiver of Restrictions on Assessment and Collection of Deficiency in Tax”.
+• The assessment was made as a result of the taxpayer agreeing on Form 870-AD, “Offer of Waiver of Restrictions on Assessment and Collection of Deficiency in Tax.”

 • The United States Tax Court has entered a decision that has become final, or a District Court or the United States Court of Federal Claims has rendered a judgment on the merits that has become final.